 Lyman Dye and I started up it in 1971 but had route-finding issues coming out of Rock Creek and made it above the traverse saddle before running out of time.
 I had heard of a possible ascent by Bill Echo but never had it confirmed by him.

 In December 1976, Vaughn and I climbed to the pass between Rock Creek and the West Bowl.
 This bowl lies below you when you climb the Southwest Ridge.
 From this pass, we climbed the Northwest Ridge and then descended the West Face into the bowl and out to the present parking lot.
 It was a cold but beautiful day.
 While climbing the ridge, we talked about using the same approach to drop into the North Face Bowl.

 Before you get to the current trailhead, the road comes around a point of the foothills.
-We parked our car at that point and climbed up the foothills into the West Face drainage staying two are left which would basically skirt the lower part then Von went to the right which goes up into the West Face and I went to the left meeting at the Y which is above for these two ridges come together above the traverse saddle.
-Then we continued from that point together on up over the summit and then descended the West Face coming down through the West Face Bowl and back out to our car.
+We parked our car at that point and climbed up the foothills into the West Face drainage.
+By keeping to our left, we could basically skirt the lower part of the face.
+From this point, Von went to the right which goes up into the West Face and I went to the left.
+We meet above at the Y, the point where these two ridges come together above the traverse saddle.
+We continued from that point together on up over the summit and then descended the West Face coming down through the West Face Bowl and back out to our car.

 —Edited by Bob Boyles